ding

 run tests, say a database server, just configure it when setting up your

-repository in Ding.
+repository in ding.
 If you need certain OS dependencies installed, first try to

 get rid of those dependencies, as a last resort install the dependencies on the